gavstrik/gavstrik.github.io/pages/.ipynb_checkpoints/about-checkpoint.md

   </div>
 </div>

-I am currently working at the [Center for Information and Bubble Studies](https://bubblestudies.ku.dk/) at the University of Copenhagen - Denmark.
-My multidisciplinary research and development projects can be broadly associated with the fields of computational social science and educational research.
+I currently work at the [Center for Information and Bubble Studies](https://bubblestudies.ku.dk/) at the University of Copenhagen - Denmark.
+My research and development projects can be broadly connected to the fields of computational social science and educational research.
 Our team and I are doing online experiments to investigate collective phenomena in social media, such as attitude change, decision-making and social illusions.
 We currently develop multiplayer online learning games for norm-based intervention studies in classrooms.

 I received a BS in [theoretical chemistry](https://www.ku.dk/) from the University of Copenhagen, and a PhD in complex systems from the